carlospr/iris-datapipe/README.md

 You can see a basic example [here](https://github.com/intersystems-ib/iris-datapipe/blob/master/src/Form/REST/Abstract.cls#L18) that allows any incoming connection (this is only recommended for testing).

 ### Database resource
 Make sure that `CSPSystem` user in InterSystems IRIS have read permission on the resource of the database where you have installed DataPipe.

-Want to contribute to this project?
-See [CONTRIB.md](./CONTRIB.md)
+# Upgrading from 0.x version to 2.x version
+See [CONTRIB.md](./CONTRIB.md) *Testing Upgrade from DataPipe 0.0.2 to DataPipe 2.x* section